Northwest Adds Self-Service Check-In Options in Saskatoon, Ottawa, Winnipeg, Regina and Edmonton

 First-time users earn up to 2,000 frequent flier miles

-Minneapolis — Northwest Airlines today announced that it has added more self-service check-in options for travelers at Saskatoon International Airport in Saskatoon, Saskatchewan; Ottawa International Airport in Ottawa; Winnipeg International Airport in Winnipeg, Manitoba; Regina Airport in Regina, Saskatchewan; and Edmonton International Airport in Edmonton, Alberta with the deployment of its “E-Service Center” self-service flight check-in devices (SSD’s).
+Minneapolis — Northwest Airlines today announced that it has added more self-service check-in options for travellers at Saskatoon International Airport in Saskatoon, Saskatchewan; Ottawa International Airport in Ottawa; Winnipeg International Airport in Winnipeg, Manitoba; Regina Airport in Regina, Saskatchewan; and Edmonton International Airport in Edmonton, Alberta with the deployment of its “E-Service Center” self-service flight check-in devices (SSD’s).

 The new Northwest E-Service Centers are currently available for customers’ use in the airport lobby in front of the Northwest ticket counter.
 Three E-Service Centers have been deployed at Saskatoon International Airport, Winnipeg International Airport, Regina Airport and Edmonton International Airport.
 Two E-Service Centers have been deployed at Ottawa International Airport.